 Long Distance Hurdle Trend Analysis

-The course which has produced the most winners of the Long Distance Hurdle is Aintree, there has been a total number of 9 winners of this race who ran at Aintree last time out.
-The next best course which has produced the second most winners is Wetherby, there has been a total number of 4 winners of this race who ran at Wetherby last time out.
+The course which has produced the most winners of the Long Distance Hurdle is Aintree; there have been a total of 9 winners of this race who ran at Aintree last time out.
+The next best course, which has produced the second most winners, is Wetherby; there have been a total of 4 winners of this race who ran at Wetherby last time out.

-The race is open to both sexes with the Male runners having produced a total of 20 winners from a total of 116 runners whilst the Female runners have produced 0 winners from a total of 8 runners.
+The race is open to both sexes, with male runners having produced a total of 20 winners from a total of 116 runners, while female runners have produced 0 winners from a total of 8 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Long Distance Hurdle: